-Social Security administers retirement and disability programs that can benefit minor children.
-A child who is a dependent of someone on retirement or disability may draw benefits on the record of the principal beneficiary.
-In some cases, children can also draw benefits on their own if they qualify for the Supplemental Security Income program.
+If you need help supporting your minor child, you may qualify for one of programs administered by the Social Security Administration.
+These include retirement and disability programs.
+For example, a child who is a dependent of someone on retirement or disability may draw benefits on the record of the principal beneficiary.
+In other cases, children with special needs can also draw benefits on their own if they and their family qualify for the Supplemental Security Income program.

 Children's benefits are available to the dependent minors of retirement and disability beneficiaries.
 The child must be unmarried and under the age of 18, or 19 or younger and still a full-time high school student up to grade 12.
 These benefits amount to up to half of the principal beneficiary's benefit.
-Social Security imposes a "family maximum" that a single household can draw, up to 180 percent of the principal beneficiary's benefit.
+Social Security imposes a "family maximum" that a single household can draw between 150 and 188 percent of the principal beneficiary's benefit.
 Children may also be eligible for Supplemental Security Income if they suffer from a disabling condition and meet Social Security's income and resource limits.

 Social Security pays children's benefits to a representative payee, an adult who is deemed responsible for handling the monthly payments.
 A representative payee may be a parent, relative, guardian or friend of the family.
 Social Security requires the payee to file an annual report of how the money was spent on behalf of the child.
 If there is no relative or friend available to act as a representative payee, Social Security directs the funds to a social service agency that can act in this capacity.